fediaza/MethodCopier/README.md

 ## 🧩 How It Works

-1. Right-click on a method in the code editor
+1. Select the method in the code editor
 2. Select **Edit > Copy Deep**
-3. A new class will be generated with the selected method and all its dependencies included
+3. The selected method and all its dependencies will be copied to the clipboard

 ---